yuangh-x/2022-NIPS-Tenrec/README.md

 **Transfer Learning**

-Plese run the command of Session-based Recommendation Task firstly
+Plese run the command of Session-based Recommendation Task firstly.

 NextItNet with Pretrain
 ```